Liveaboard Diving in Western Rocky

-The Mergui Archipelago's southernmost dive site, Western Rocky offers liveaboard divers an overwhelming choice of wall diving, reef diving, pinnacles and an impressive passage through the centre of the island.
+The Mergui Archipelago's southernmost dive site, Western Rocky offers liveaboard divers an overwhelming choice of wall diving, reef diving, pinnacles, and an impressive passage through the center of the island.
 Marine life ranges from the tiniest nudibranch to occasional whale shark visits.
-The cavern walls and ceiling are covered in zigzag clams, encrusting sponges and spinous sponges.
-Shrimps, crabs and lobster are numerous in the crevices and common lionfish are also present.
+The cavern walls and ceiling are covered in zigzag clams, encrusting sponges, and spinous sponges.
+Shrimps, crabs, and lobsters are numerous in the crevices and common lionfish are also present.

 The south side of Western Rocky is a wall dive with gorgonian sea fans, feather stars and sea whips protruding from the wall.
 There are some small rocks a short swim away from the wall, in deeper water where white tip reef sharks can be found.

 The south wall also makes an excellent night dive on your liveaboard trip.
-Red finger soft coral and orange cup coral provide the colour.
-Brown spiny lobsters and painted rock lobster are more numerous here than at any other Burma dive site and are often seen out of their crevices displaying their full length.
-Long haired hermit crabs, scaled hermit and giant crabs, plus sponge and decorator crabs are all present, as are wandering cowries and if you are eagle-eyed, angler fish.
+Red finger soft coral and orange cup coral provide the color.
+Brown spiny lobsters and painted rock lobsters are more numerous here than at any other Burma dive site and are often seen out of their crevices displaying their full length.
+Long haired hermit crabs, scaled hermit, and giant crabs, plus sponge and decorator crabs are all present, as are wandering cowries and if you are eagle-eyed, angler fish.

 At the section of the reef that extends out from the plateau from the north-western area to the south-eastern corner of the dive site, you will see large schools of snappers and also jacks and mackerel on the prowl.

 Western Rocky Pinnacle is located about 500m southwest of the main island.
 The best way to get to Western Rocky is on a Myanmar liveaboard dive cruise.